Walton, Nova Scotia

-Walton is a village in the Canadian province of Nova Scotia, located in the Municipal District of East Hants.
+Walton is a community in the Canadian province of Nova Scotia, located in the Municipal District of East Hants.
 The community is named after John Nutting's son James Walton Nutting (who was named after his mother Mary Walton).

 History

 German freighter in port, 1958.
 The Port of Walton is no longer active.

 Acadians lived in the village before the Expulsion of the Acadians.
 At that time the community was named Petit Rivier.
 The Acadians built dykes and four dwellings.
 When Acadians lived in the area that is now the village of Walton, the settlement was known as Petite Riviere, after the small stream that empties into Minas Basin there.
 Following the Expulsion of the Acadians, New England Planters and Loyalists moved in.
 The settlement was renamed Walton in 1836 in honour of James Walton, whose daughter and son-in-law, John and Mary Nutting, owned extensive property in the area.

 Francis Parker was responsible for jump starting a lot of the local industry.
 He opened a gypsum mine in 1820 and exported the rock from the harbour.
 He also built the first sawmill on Walton River in 1837, and he opened a shipyard in the harbour around 1850.
 Parker’s 557-tonne barque Walton, launched in 1855, was one of the largest of the more than twenty-five vessels that were built in Walton over the next thirty years.
 Mining, shipbuilding, and lumbering were all active industries in the harbour for many decades.